max-kly/myWeather/README.md

 - - `config` - settings to get access to your database and Weather API throughout the application
 - `data` - includes some dummy data for tests as well as data for seeding your production database
 - `frontend` - includes React application and all required components

+## Deployment ☁️
+1. Head to the [Render](https://render.com) and create a new account or sign in to existing one
+2. Click on `New` and choose `Web service`
+3. Choose your source code.
+It can be either `Git Provider` or a specific `Public Git Repository`.
+Just pick most suitable for you option and click on `Connect`
+4. Leave other options such as `Language` and `Branch` as they are and for option `Root Directory` set `backend`.
+5. Set `Start command` to `yarn start`
+6. In `Environment Variables` add your variables from your `.env` files as a key-value pair.
+Add your `API_KEY` and `DATABASE_URL`
+7. Click on Deploy Web Service
+8. Copy your live URL for your deployed backend
+9. Open up `frontend` folder and in `.env` set `VITE_BACKEND_URL=*your-url*`.
+Change \*your-url\* to your actual URL you have saved in `step 8`.
+10. Go to the [Netlify](https://www.netlify.com) and create a new account or sign in to existing one
+11. Set up your team and create a new project, connect your GitHub account
+12. Install Netlify CLI running `npm install netlify-cli -g` command
+13. Open up `frontend` directory in your terminal and run `npm run build` command to prepare your frontend for deployment
+14. In the same directory run `netlify deploy --prod` command and choose an exisiting project
+15. For publishing direcotry enter `dist`